 During the second year, 2002-2003, BHCA added three more governing board members and the school continued to flourish.
 The end of the year FCAT scores once again were in the top 10% in many categories and grade levels in the State of Florida.
 The State Attorney who occupied the connecting facility vacated their leased office space for a new building and Bay Haven took advantage to renovate 35,000 feet of space into classrooms, a cafeteria, small media areas, computer labs and badly needed office space.
 The 2003-2004 year saw that 800 students were now enrolled in grades K-7.
 Middle School had established an identity in sports and academics in Bay County, but Choir had finished first in the nation among middle schools while performing in Orlando during the spring of 2004.
 The band was 140 strong, the school boasted 100 majorettes and cheerleaders and waiting lists were even longer.
 The big event, during the fall of 2003 came when The St. Joe Company donated 14.5 acres of prime real estate to Bay Haven so that a new facility could be built.
 Bay Haven had no media center, no gymnasium, inadequate computer labs, cobbled up classroom space for core and special area courses.
 Bay Haven innovatively worked with Vanguard Bank to create a loan package based upon the collateral of the land and the current used furniture, fixtures and equipment.
 They secured the services of bond attorney, Nevin Zimmerman, and an underwriter and sold $11.6 million in tax-free bonds to fund the building of their new facility that opened for the fall of 2005.

 The key to Bay Haven's success is multi-fold.
-First, Dr. Kitts' credo was "hire well".
+First, the goal was to hire well.
 When a school hires dedicated, student centered teachers who are empowered to be a part of the decision making process and the teachers are more free from the bureaucratic micro-managing that can take place in districts, you have a positive start.
 Including parents in the fundraising, leadership and classroom instruction is crucial to a school's success.
 Parents have assisted in arranging volunteers for classroom reading groups, small group instruction, tutorial, library development and maintenance.
 Another important aspect of the school's success stems from raising the bar and setting expectations for all students to achieve on an individual basis.
 Bay Haven has a mix of highly motivated students to students and parents who are seeking the proverbial "silver bullet" fix for the child's academic woes.
 The school implemented a creative reading development program for students performing at the lower quartile as determined by state standardized assessments and diagnostic assessments.
-First through fifth grades have three specialists who work with students 45 minutes a day employing commercial products such as Corrective Reading, Reading Mastery and Great Leaps.
+First through fifth grades have interventionists to assist with reading.
 Students engage in tutorials focusing on homework, math, reading and utilizing the school's Pearson Success Maker computer programs.
 Middle School students who are struggling are scheduled in 90 minute math and 90 minute reading programs.

 Still the school recognizes that a tremendous effort needs to be made to further reading, writing and math development.
 Advancing teacher education in technology applications, reading, ESOL and writing through coursework and in-service will enrich the academic growth for all students.
 The school is striving to review the process of an articulated curriculum for grades K through 8.
 Building a physical building is hard work, but building a lasting structure known as a community education system is a task that has greater long term results for students.

-Dr. Kitts strongly emphasized what he calls the "Three Keys to Success!"
+Haven emphasized what was termed the "Three Keys to Success!"
 Leadership, Teacher Quality and Parental Involvement wrapped in rich communication create a winning school environment.
 The parents, students, faculty and staff are owners of the school and its success.
 There is a synergy that fosters higher commitment to excellence.
 Bay Haven strives to make student centered decisions at every turn.